digitaldeacon/memberhive1/README.md

 * `node . &` *start nodejs server* (it should actually be the iojs server now)
 * `grunt serve` *Run local webserver (will compile SASS and ES6 files when changed)*

+## Persisting data

+ By default, all data is stored using the [Loopback's memory connector](http://docs.strongloop.com/display/public/LB/Memory+connector).
+ It can be used to test the application without setting up a database.

+ However, to persist your data, you should setup a MySQL/MariaDB database.
+ Copy the `server/datasources.local.json.example` file to `server/datasources.local.json`
+ and adjust the settings.
+You need to manually create the database.

+ After that, run `grunt dbmigrate`, which will create the tables and update them if the model changes.
+ This task is also run each time the grunt default or `serve` task is executed.

 ## Style Guides

 Please follow these style guides when writing code: